ysato-g/squapi-cpu/README.md

 $ export OMPI_CXX=g++-10
 $ make
 ```
-This will compile and install all the squapi-cpu executables (squapi, squapi_omp, squapi_cont_omp, squapi_mpi, and squapi_cont_mpi) and the accompaying Python 3 sript (squapi.py) into the bin directory.
+This will compile and install all the squapi-cpu executables (squapi, squapi_omp, and squapi_mpi) and the accompaying Python 3 sript (squapi.py) into the bin directory.
 You can clean up the root directory by

 ```